oclif/oclif.github.io/docs/plugins.md

 Writing code for plugins is essentially the same as writing within a CLI.
 They can export 3 different types: commands, hooks, and other plugins.

-Run `npx oclif plugin mynewplugin` to create a plugin in a new directory.
+Run `npx oclif generate mynewplugin` to create a plugin in a new directory.
 This will come with a sample command called `hello`.